asynchronics/tachyonix/README.md

 out better than anticipated so a slightly more fleshed out version was released for public consumption in the hope that others may find it useful.
 However, its API surface is intentionally kept small and it does not aspire to become much more than it is today.
-It also makes some trade-offs that may or may not be acceptable depending on your use-case:
+More importantly, it makes trade-offs that may or may not be acceptable depending on your use-case:

+* just like most other async channels except the MPSC channels in the `tokio` and `futures` crates, fairness for blocked senders is not enforced: while the first sender blocked on a full channel is indeed notified first, it may still be outrun if another sender happens to be scheduled before; if your application requires better fairness guarantees, you should use `tokio`'s or `futures`'s channels.
-* just like all other async channels except the MPSC channels in `tokio` and `futures`, the effective capacity of the channel decreases with each forgotten sender (i.e. senders that, for some reason, are no longer polled but were not dropped) and the channel will eventually deadlock if the effective capacity drops to zero; if this can happen in your application, you should probably use `tokio`'s or `futures`'s channels.
+* just like most other async channels except the MPSC channels in the `futures` crate, the effective capacity of the channel decreases with each "forgotten" blocked sender (*i.e.* blocked senders which, for some reason, were not polled to completion but were not dropped either) and the channel will eventually deadlock if the effective capacity drops to zero; if this can happen in your application, you should use `futures`'s channels.
+* just like most other async channel with the exception of `flume`, its low-level primitives rely on `unsafe` (see [dedicated section](#safety)),
-* just like the bounded channel of the `futures` crate but unlike most other channels, sending requires mutable access to a `Sender`,
+* just like the bounded channels in the `futures` crate but unlike most other channels, sending requires mutable access to a `Sender`,
 * zero-capacity channels (a.k.a. rendez-vous channels) are not supported.